-• Have \$25 or more Lunch/Meal/After Care Balance will not be eligible for Spirit Shirt and Jeans Day until the balance is paid.

-- Have \$50 of more Lunch/Meal/After Care Balance will not be eligible for any field trip or extra-curricular event or after care or after school programs (excluding Mandatory Tutoring) - Have \$100 or more Lunch/Meal/After Care Balance will not be registered to next grade level and their records will be on hold until balance is paid or payment arrangements are made with school administration. - If a student owes any money to ASE and plans to transfer another school, students' records will not be released until a payment is made per Student Handbook Section 9.7.
+- Have \$25 or more Lunch/Meal balance due will not be eligible for Spirit Shirt and Jeans Day until the balance is paid. - Have \$50 of more Lunch/Meal balance due will not be eligible for any field trip or extra-curricular event or after school clubs (excluding Mandatory Tutoring) - Have \$100 or more Lunch/Meal balance due will not be registered to the next grade level and their records will be on hold until balance is paid or payment arrangements are made with school administration. - o If a student owes money to ASE and plans to transfer to another school, students' records will not be released until a payment is made per Section 9.7.